Conditional Aalen--Johansen estimation: Asymptotic normality

 where

-\end{theorem} The covariance processes associated to the Gaussian processes in Theorems~\ref{thm:asnorm} and~\ref{thm:asnorm2} are computationally demanding.
-In principle, one may construct a Monte-Carlo covariance estimator based on simulations of $\xi_j$ and $\xi_{jk}$, using kernel-based plug-in estimators for the unknown quantities.
-However, in Subsection~\ref{subsec:plugin} we present an alternative solution.
+\end{theorem} The covariance processes associated to the Gaussian processes in Theorems~\ref{thm:asnorm} and~\ref{thm:asnorm2} are computationally {challenging}.
+In principle, one may construct a Monte-Carlo covariance estimator based on simulations of $\xi_j$ and $\xi_{jk}$, using kernel-based plug-in estimators for the unknown quantities. {However, this is computationally expensive, so in Subsection~\ref{subsec:plugin} we present an alternative solution.}